avinashamanjha251/avinashamanjha251/README.md

 ### Hi there 👋

-I am an iOS enthusiast based in Jharkhand, India.
+I am an iOS enthusiast based in Delhi, India.

 About Me 🤷🏻‍♀️